Thrissivaperoor Kliptham: Plot

 Shocked at this revelation, the gang lets him go.
 They, with deceit and helplessness, make up 10 lakh rupees.
 Amidst this, though, Joy embarrasses one of Davy's gang members by arresting him with his separated wife in a shady hotel falsely accusing him of adultery.
 After this, Davy swears to take revenge from Joy.
 They realize that only one of them can be the lucky one, so they put on a lucky draw, in which Giri is able to win.
 Hence, Giri heads to a hotel holding a suitcase filled with 10 lakh rupees, as per Mansoor's instructions.
 Meanwhile, outraged by how close he got to ruining the innocent women's lives through prostitution, Baaghi vengefully kills Ayyappan in a celebration.

 A little time later, Davy and gang see on the news that Nileena will be retiring from her acting career temporarily due to cancer.
-Appalled, they visit the exact same hotel, where they notice that the bag of money is missing from Giri.
+Appalled, they visit the exact same hotel, where they notice that the bag of money is missing from an unconscious Giri.
 They investigate with the help of Kozhikkaran Cheru, Davy's friend and a local businessman, also a professional gambler and owns a local casino.
 Cheru tells them that Mansoor's actual name was Porinju.
 It is revealed that he was the driver of Cheru.
 Porinju stabbed Cheru and ran away with the money of Cheru.

 After hearing the story of Cheru, the next day, they are able to corner Porinju (who was about to escape), where he reveals that when he went in the hotel room, even he wasn't able to find the money.
 Davy hands him over to Joy, who was also scammed of his money.
-When they reach their residence, they find Baaghi there, who confesses to have taken the money for the operation.
+When they reach their residence, they find Baaghi there, who confesses to have taken the money for the operation of the girls' father.
 She says that, in return for the money, she is willing to sleep with any one of them, for one night.
+But the men turn down her offer, having gained a better understanding about greed and its consequences.

-In the end, Davy has finally gotten a girl all thanks to Joy who has now understood his mistake, and Giri and Baaghi have fallen in love with each other, thwarting Baaghi's plan of "just a one-night stand".
+In the end, Davy is reunited with his high school crush thanks to Joy, who has now understood his mistake, and it is implied that Giri and Baaghi have fallen in love with each other.